terramate-io/terramate/docs/terraform-generation.md

 }
 ```

-No overriding happens since each block has a different label and will generate
+No overriding happens since each `export_as_terraform` block has a different
-its own code in a separated file.
+label and will generate its own code in a separated file.

 But if we had this configuration at `stacks/stack-1/terramate.tm.hcl`: